 - 8 oz container vegan cream cheese or 1 cup cashew cream*

-- 2 TB tamari (or soy sauce if not gf)
+- 2 Tablespoons tamari (or soy sauce if not gf)

-- 1 can of white beans drained and rinsed
+- 1 can cannellini beans or other white beans, drained and rinsed

 - 2 cups pre-cooked brown rice

-In a separate bowl, combine bread crumbs and olive oil then sprinkle it over casserole.
+- In a separate bowl, combine bread crumbs and olive oil (if using) then sprinkle it over casserole.
 See notes for oil-free baking.